-- 1. Calculating Developer Contributions to Education Facilities - 1.1 There is a need to apply some rate, e.g. for the number of children per household which is reasonable in the area, and apply cost formulae to that.
-Such formulae are not rigid as they reflect the impact of a particular development. - 1.2 Contributions will not be sought for sheltered accommodation or bona fide elderly person, student or holiday accommodation.
-Such accommodation will be that which clearly is incapable of occupation for general residential purposes by virtue of its internal layout, ownership or management or which has occupancy restricted by planning condition or legal agreement. - 1.3 Contributions will not be sought for temporary housing or bedsits and one-bedroom dwellings, which are clearly incapable of being enlarged to two bedroomed units. - 1.4 Any planning permission granted for the change of use from sheltered or elderly persons' accommodation or one bedroomed flats to general residential units or two bedroomed flats etc, would be subject to a contribution if the number of units exceeds the threshold criteria set below.
-Contributions will not be sought for changes of use or conversion or redevelopment schemes where there is no net increase in the number of residential units to which contributions would apply. - 1.5 The basis for calculating the contributions for primary school places (age 5-11) as at January 2006 is as follows:
+2. Calculating Developer Contributions to Education Facilities

+- 2.1 There is a need to apply some rate, for example for the number of children per household, which is reasonable in the area, and apply cost formulae to that.
+Such formulae are not rigid as they reflect the impact of a particular development. - 2.2 Contributions will not be sought for sheltered accommodation or genuine elderly person, student or holiday accommodation.
+Such accommodation will be that which clearly is incapable of occupation for general residential purposes by virtue of its internal layout, ownership or management or which has occupancy restricted by planning condition or legal agreement8. - 2.3 Contributions will not be sought for temporary housing or bedsits and one-bedroom dwellings, if they are clearly incapable of being enlarged to two-bedroom units. - 2.4 Any planning permission granted for the change of use from sheltered or elderly persons, student or holiday accommodation or from one-bedroom flats to general residential units or two-bedroom flats and so on, would be subject to a contribution if the number of units exceeds the threshold criteria set below.
+Contributions will not be sought for changes of use or conversion or redevelopment schemes where there is no net increase in the number of residential units to which contributions would apply.